 Lastly, one of the most sought out features is to show text within the Gantt Bars.
 You can check the Enable Text Display option and select any text from any column to show within the Gantt bars.

 This is how it looks when the Show Text in Gantt Bars is enabled.
 We think it is one of the finest features of Gantt Chart Excel.

-Switch over to the Others tab to set Currency symbol and Date format.
+Switch over to the General tab to setup cost and date calculations, currency symbol, and the Date format.

 Finally, we have the columns tab where you can hide or unhide existing columns.
-In like manner, you can also insert up to ten custom columns or delete them if required.
+You can also insert up to ten custom columns or delete them if required.

 GANTT CHART EXCEL – THE SMART WAY TO PLAN

-In Conclusion, the beauty of Gantt Chart Excel is we have six calendar views to choose from namely Daily, Weekly, Monthly, Quarterly, Half-Yearly and Yearly View.
+In Conclusion, the beauty of Gantt Chart Excel is we have seven calendar views to choose from namely Hourly, Daily, Weekly, Monthly, Quarterly, Half-Yearly and Yearly View.